 So, while you can use automation for a basic onboarding process that will work for most people, you still need to address the needs of the few.
 It’s likely that they’ve done their best to find answers for themselves, so by the time they ask for help, they’re already well and truly stuck.
 A bit of personal attention will go a long way towards restoring their confidence and boosting their satisfaction.
 The bottom line?
 Automate, but be ready to intervene with in-person service.

 Making customers wait is never a good idea.
 And with business being conducted across worldwide time zones, being ready to jump in when customers show signs of struggling with your product can seem like a tall order.
 It’s really not worth having staff on duty 24/7 just in case a customer wants help.
 So what’s the solution?

 While some companies indicate the times when help and support are available and simply tell customers to wait for their business hours to commence, that’s not customer onboarding best practice.
 Customer service, including onboarding, should be about what suits your customers rather than what suits you.

 Using a 24-hour call centre’s agents to field communications offers a solution.
 However, the call centre’s agents must be the type of people you’d like to have as brand representatives.
 That means choosing an exceptional company where agents are intelligent, helpful, well-informed, efficient, and empathetic – just the kind of people you’d like to speak to yourself!

 At RSVP, our handpicked customer service and support personnel are ready to represent you with written and verbal communication that matches your brand’s image, resonating with your customers, and leaving them feeling like “you” have offered them best-in-class service.
-Talk to us about our Back Office Services and Solutions and find out just how easy and cost-effective top-notch, round-the-clock customer service and support can be.
+Talk to us about our Back Office Services and Solutions which includes customer onboarding, and find out just how easy and cost-effective top-notch, round-the-clock customer service and support can be.
 We take care of you by taking good care of your customers.
 Call us today.